Skip to main content.

 Prof. Benjamin Winslow

 3 Credits.
-A broad survey of the field of biology; first of two semester sequence.
-This course introduces fundamental principles in molecular biology, cellular biology, heredity & genetics, and evolutionary theory.
-Emphasis is placed on the process of scientific discovery, evidence, and logic that support these principles.
-Pre-requisite for 200, 300, & 400 level biology courses.
-Pre-requisite: BIO majors only or Engineering majors.
-Fulfills University Studies 2A.
+A broad survey of the field of biology; second of a two semester sequence.
+This course explores the diversity of living things, examines topics in anatomy & physiology, and introduces the field of ecology.
+Emphasis is placed on the process of scientific discovery, evidence, and logic that support the concepts associated with these fields.
+Additional emphasis is placed on the use of biological information in society.
+Pre-requisite for 200, 300, and 400 level biology courses.
+Pre-requisite: BIO 121; BIO or Engineering majors only.
+Fulfills University Studies 2B.

 TuTh 9:30-10:45 AM